minimaxir/gemimg/README.md

 ![](/docs/notebooks/gens/JP28aM2cFOODqtsPi7_J8A0@0.5x.webp)

-The generated image is stored as a `PIL.Image` object and can be retrieved for example with `gen.image` for passing again to Gemini 2.5 Flash Image for further edits.
+The generated image is stored as a `PIL.Image` object and can be retrieved with `gen.image` for passing again to Gemini 2.5 Flash Image for further edits.
 By default, `generate()` also automatically saves the generated image as a PNG file in the current working directory.
 You can save a WEBP instead by specifying `webp=True`, change the save directory by specifying `save_dir`, or disable the saving behavior with `save=False`.

-Due to Gemini 2.5 Flash Image's multimodal text encoder, you can create nuanced prompts including details and positioning that are not as effective in Flux or Midjourney:
+Due to Gemini 2.5 Flash Image's multimodal text encoder, you can create nuanced prompts including details and positioning that are not as consistent in Flux or Midjourney:

 ```py3
 prompt = """